 Left Terrell at 12:00.
 Made our turn here for the west.
 We take US 15 now for a ways.
 Eat our dinner along the road side.
 Started again at 1:30.
 Land more rolling and more timber.
 The road winds around the edge of the timber.
 Timber on one side, cotton on the other.
 The roads are gravel, but quite narrow.
 Lots of logs along the road, cut ready to haul to the saw mills.

-The house thro here are not so shacky.
+The houses thro here are not so shacky.
 More white people living thro this section.
 Lots of cotton ready to pick, but they don't seem excited about it.
 Some dropping on the ground.
 Roads here are awfully dusty.
 Stopped in Earle Ark 2:22.
 Now talk about your colored folks here is where we found them.
 This town was 100% black.
 Drove on three or four mile to the town of Smithdale.

 All cotton between these places is sadly in need of pickers.
 It is dropping on the ground.
 Looks like it would be a big loss.
 Funny way they have of clearing land here.
 They first cut around the tree, then when it dies, they burn it down.
 If it burns its all well and good, and if it doesn't it seems to be all the same.
 We have seen fields of corn and cotton planted right in amongst the stumps.
 Don't think they ever grub any stumps in this state.
 Drove on to Widener Ark.
 We pulled into what they call a tourist camp, but it sure was more like a junk yard we thought.
 No grass.
 Nothing but a big shed with the words Tourist Camp printed in big letters clear across it.
 We drove in just the same and will stay for this night.
 It is 5:25.